 - j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - i.
 In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
-Review of the terms of reference for committees; - iv.
-Appointment of members to existing committees; - v.
-Appointment of any new committees in accordance with standing order 4; - vi.
-Review and adoption of appropriate standing orders and financial regulations; - vii.
-Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - viii.
-Review of representation on or work with external bodies and arrangements for reporting back; - ix.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future: - x.
-Review of inventory of land and other assets including buildings and office equipment; - xi.
-Confirmation of arrangements for insurance cover in respect of all insurable risks; - xii.
+Receipt of the minutes of the last meeting of a Committee - iv.
+Consideration of the recommendations made by a Committee; - v.
+Review of delegaton arrangements to Committees, Sub-comittees, staff and other local authorities - vi.
+Review of the terms of reference for committees; - vii.
+Appointment of members to existing committees; - viii.
+Appointment of any new committees in accordance with standing order 4; - ix.
+Review and adoption of appropriate standing orders and financial regulations; - x.
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
+Review of representation on or work with external bodies and arrangements for reporting back; - xii.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
+Review of inventory of land and other assets including buildings and office equipment; - xiv.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
 Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.